Tire Traction Enhancers

 To this end, tire traction enhancers can help.
 Of course the low-tech, old-school solution that nearly all northerners in the United States have seen, are snow chains.
 These metal chains fit harness-like around a vehicle's tires and provide additional grab in snowy and icy road conditions.

 Newer to the scene are spray-on enhancers that make tires more sticky, and fabric wheel coverings intended for low-speed, short distance driving over snow- and ice-covered roads.
 Consumer Reports, the impartial consumer products testing magazine, has reported on such devices and concluded that while these traction enhancers may be effective to a degree, your best bet is a set of seasonal snow tires [source: Petersen].

-For more information about tires, traction and other related topics, follow the links on the next page.
+For more information about tires, traction and other related topics, follow the links below.